You have to maintain an active subscription in order to be able to use the repository!

 Second is transparent huge pages.
 These must be enabled by the kernel settings.
 Even the programs which are not aware of huge pages can leverage them if transparent huge pages are enabled.

-THP are enabled by default starting from CentOS / RedHat 6.
+THP are enabled by default starting from CentOS/RHEL 6.

-However, I have seens some performance enthusiasts skip the lines and going as far as saying:
+I have seen some performance enthusiasts skip the lines and going as far as saying:

 Redis and Huge Pages

-Redis only has problem with transparent huge pages.
+Redis only has a problem with transparent huge pages.
 So if you must use Redis, disable THP.

 PHP and Huge Pages